breisa/433mhz/README.md

 These kind of devices typically sends a static repeating code when their buttons are pressed.
 Once you recorded a code with `--record`, you can view it using `--plot` and replay it using `--send`.

+Similiar tools for working with 433mhz signals, often try to decode/encode the signals.
+In contrast, this tool simply records and replays the digital signals that are actually sent.
+This allows this tool to work with arbitrary codes/devices as long as the used codes are static and the protocol is not interactive.

 ## How to use it?
 ```